hshhan97/IS549/00-README.md

 - Skill 01 → Skill 02 → Skill 03 → Skill 04
 Optionally, enable Skill 05 if you have an MCP nutrition server available.

-## Notes
-Skills are designed for **on-demand, personal workflows**.
-If you need fully automated background execution, use a workflow engine (e.g., n8n).